Essentials of Recreational Diving

 The UTD Essentials of Recreational Diving course is a point of entry for many certified divers and is the prerequisite for many recreational UTD classes.
 The UTD Essentials of Rec gives every diver an opportunity to learn the personal diving skills needed to participate in a unified team, and be safe and in control while in the water finning around as a DIR “thinking diver.”

 The UTD Essentials of Rec is designed to introduce divers in the world of DIR Diving (Doing It Right), and cultivate the core techniques required by all sound diving practices, regardless of level or environment.
 Essentials of Recreational Diving acts as a bridge between conventional training and UTD’s more demanding curriculum.
+If you would like to also learn about the use of a twinset and the manipulation of a deco/stage cylinder, then the Essentials of Tech program is for you.

-Essentials of Recreational Diving is normally conducted over a 3-day period combining theory lectures, practical (in-water) sessions, and video debriefings,
+Essentials of Recreational Diving is normally conducted over a 3-day period combining theory lectures, practical (in-water) sessions, and video debriefings.

 - Minimum 16 years of age.